cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 # Jenkins X orchestration: More than Tekton on steroids

-We may know [Jenkins X]() as a new pure CI/CD cloud native implementation different than Jenkins.
+We may know [Jenkins X]() as a new pure CI/CD cloud native implementation slightly different than [Jenkins](https://jenkins.io).
 It is based on the use of Kubernetes Custom Resource Definitions (CRD's) to experience a seamless execution of CI/CD pipelines.
 This happens by leveraging the power of Kubernetes in terms of scalability, infrastructure abstraction and velocity.

 The new main approach of Jenkins X is about a serverless experience, because there is no more traditional Jenkins engine running.
 So, it relies on a CI/CD pipeline engine that can run on any standard Kubernetes deployment.
 This engine is the [Tekton CD project ](https://github.com/tektoncd/pipeline), a Google project that is also - like Jenkins X - part of the [Continuous Delivery Foundation](https://cd.foundation/).